Total variation bound for Kac's random walk: Introduction

 \section{Introduction}

+Consider $n$ particles on $\R$ making random pairwise collisions, in such a way that the total kinetic energy is conserved.
+Since there is randomness involved, the situation is typically modeled by a Markov chain.
+Two natural questions are how would the particles be distributed in equilibrium and whether such equilibrium distribution is unique.
+And once these are answered, one would also like to know how long it takes for the particles to reach this equilibrium distribution.
+Of course these questions would depend on the mathematical models we choose to describe the system.

-Mark Kac proposed the following simplified model of one-dimensional Boltzmann gas dynamics (for historical details, see \cite{PDLSC}, \cite{Kac}): For $n$ particles on $\RR$, we can represent their velocities $(v_1, \ldots, v_n)$ as a point on the unit sphere $S^{n-1}$, after normalization so that .
-Conservation of kinetic energy (assuming $0$ potential energy) in the gas dynamics is equivalent to $(v_1(t), \ldots, v_n(t))$ staying on $S^{n-1}$ for all $t \ge 0$.
-We will not introduce momentum conservation in our model, because that will force the collision to be inelastic (see 2nd paragraph below).
+Mark Kac proposed the following toy model of one-dimensional Boltzmann gas dynamics that captures the above description (for historical development, see~\cite{PDLSC,Kac}): For the $n$ particles on $\R$, we can represent their velocities $(v_1, \ldots, v_n)$ as a point on the unit sphere $S^{n-1}$ after normalization so that

+Conservation of kinetic energy (assuming $0$ potential energy) in the gas dynamics is equivalent to $(v_1(t), \ldots, v_n(t))$ staying on $S^{n-1}$ for all $t \ge0$.
+We will not introduce momentum conservation in our model, because that will force the collision to be\vadjust{\goodbreak} inelastic (see second paragraph below), and reduces the model to a discrete Markov chain such as the random transposition walk on $S_n$.
+But when the particles live in $\R^3$, momentum conservation becomes quite interesting (see~\cite{momentum}).
+The technique in this paper might be applicable to that model as well.

-Each time there is a collision, it occurs with probability $1$ between two particles, which corresponds to choosing two coordinate directions $x_i, x_j$ and rotating $S^{n-1}$ along the 2-plane $x_i \wedge x_j$ by some angle $\theta$.
-Notice that $v_i^2 + v_j^2$ before and after the collision stays the same, since the velocities of the other particles are not affected by the collision.
+Each time there is a collision, it occurs with probability $1$ between no more than two particles, which corresponds to choosing two distinct coordinate directions $x_i, x_j$ and rotating $S^{n-1}$ along the 2-plane $x_i \wedge x_j$ by some angle~$\theta$.
+Notice that $\sum_k v_k^2 = 1$ both before and after the collision, since the sum $v_i^2 + v_j^2$ is not affected by the rotation along the $i,j$ plane and all the other velocities stay the same.

-By disregarding the position information of the particles (which have to be confined in some compact domain, for example $S^1$, else they will eventually run off to infinity), each collision occurs between any pair of the particles with equal probability $\frac{1}{{n \choose 2}}$.
-The rotation angle $\theta$ can be chosen from some distribution on $[0,2\pi)$, which physically is a measure of the elasticity of the collision; for example, inelastic collision in $\RR$ will correspond to a distribution of $\theta$ that's a delta measure concentrated at $\pi$.
+By disregarding the position information of the particles (which have to be confined in some compact domain, for example $S^1$, else they will eventually run off to infinity), each collision occurs between any pair of the particles with equal probability $\frac{1}{{n \choose2}}$.
+The rotation angle $\theta$ can be chosen from some distribution on $[0,2\pi)$, which physically is a measure of the elasticity of the collision; for example, inelastic collision in $\R$ will correspond to a distribution of $\theta$, that is, a delta measure concentrated at $\pi $.
 In this paper, we will assume that $\theta$ is uniformly distributed on $[0, 2\pi)$.